aravindsnarayan/vault-secret-agent/README.md

 ## Features

-- Fetch secrets from HCP Vault Secrets using the latest API (2023-11-28)
+- Fetch one or more secrets from HCP Vault Secrets using the latest API (2023-11-28)
+- Concurrent fetching of multiple secrets
 - Automatic token refresh
 - Retryable HTTP client with error handling
 - Simple CLI interface